vivek9985/car-shop/README.md

-## Added 3 Project features
+## About my project

 - All device compitable (responsive).
-- Have Login authantication with email and password and google with login.
+- Have Login authantication with email and password and  login with google (using Firebase).
+- Used React and Tailwind for forntend and Express for backend and MongoDB for database.
 - Used animation on scroll (AOS).
-- Used awsome toast sweet alert.
+- Used awesome toastify as for alert.
-- Used React and Tailwind for fornten and Firebase for backend (only for authantication).

 ## Live link : [(https://electric-pump.surge.sh/)]

+# Thank you :)